sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>TRAM</td>
     <td>Threat Research.
 Sticking to established framworks like ATT&CK will keep me honest with the most up to date information in intellegence.
-I use this for parsing information from security articles and mapping key words/phrases to ATT&CK techniques.</td>
+I use this for parsing information from CTI reports and mapping key words/phrases to ATT&CK techniques to identify IOA.</td>
   </tr>
   <tr>
     <td>VS Code</td>